dafny-lang/dafny/docs/DafnyRef/Types.md

 contain only greatest lemmas and prefix lemmas, no other methods or function.
 By decree, a greatest lemma and its corresponding prefix lemma are always placed in the same cluster.
-Both greatest lemmas and prefix lemmas are always ghosts.
+Both greatest lemmas and prefix lemmas are always ghost code.

-The prefix lemma is constructed from the co-lemma by
+The prefix lemma is constructed from the greatest lemma by

 * adding a parameter `_k` of type `nat` to denote the prefix length,

-* replacing in the co-lemma’s postcondition the positive co-friendly occurrences of co-predicates by corresponding prefix predicates, passing in `_k` as the prefix-length argument,
+* replacing in the greatest lemma’s postcondition the positive co-friendly occurrences of greatest predicates by corresponding prefix predicates, passing in `_k` as the prefix-length argument,

-* prepending `_k` to the (typically implicit) **decreases** clause of the co-lemma,
+* prepending `_k` to the (typically implicit) **decreases** clause of the greatest lemma,

-* replacing in the body of the co-lemma every intra-cluster call `M(args)` to a greatest lemma by a call `M#[_k - 1](args)` to the corresponding prefix lemma, and then
+* replacing in the body of the greatest lemma every intra-cluster call `M(args)` to a greatest lemma by a call `M#[_k - 1](args)` to the corresponding prefix lemma, and then

 * making the body’s execution conditional on `_k != 0`.

-Note that this rewriting removes all co-recursive calls of co-lemmas, replacing them with recursive calls to prefix lemmas.
-These recursive call are, as usual, checked to be terminating.
-We allow the pre-declared identifier `_k` to appear in the original body of the co-lemma.[^fn-co-predicate-co-lemma-diffs]
+Note that this rewriting removes all co-recursive calls of greatest lemmas, replacing them with recursive calls to prefix lemmas.
+These recursive calls are, as usual, checked to be terminating.
+We allow the pre-declared identifier `_k` to appear in the original body of the greatest lemma.[^fn-co-predicate-co-lemma-diffs]

 [^fn-co-predicate-co-lemma-diffs]: Note, two places where co-predicates
     and co-lemmas are not analogous are (a) co-predicates must not make recursive calls to their prefix predicates and (b) co-predicates cannot mention `_k`.

-We can now think of the body of the co-lemma as being replaced by a **forall** call, for every _k_ , to the prefix lemma.
-By construction, this new body will establish the greatest lemma’s declared postcondition (on account of the `D` axiom, and remembering that only the positive co-friendly occurrences of co-predicates in the co-lemma’s postcondition are rewritten), so there is no reason for the program verifier to check it.
+We can now think of the body of the greatest lemma as being replaced by a **forall** call, for every _k_ , to the prefix lemma.
+By construction, this new body will establish the greatest lemma’s declared postcondition (on account of the `D` axiom, and remembering that only the positive co-friendly occurrences of greatest predicates in the greatest lemma’s postcondition are rewritten), so there is no reason for the program verifier to check it.

-The actual desugaring of our co-lemma `UpPosLemma` is in fact the previous code for the `UpPosLemma` lemma except that `UpPosLemmaK` is named `UpPosLemma#` and modulo a minor syntactic difference in how the `k` argument is passed.
+The actual desugaring of our greatest lemma `UpPosLemma` is in fact the previous code for the `UpPosLemma` lemma except that `UpPosLemmaK` is named `UpPosLemma#` and modulo a minor syntactic difference in how the `k` argument is passed.